 Women in the 19th-century church

-Women could not become ministers or priests, could not hold official positions, and could not speak during services and official meetings.
+Women could not become ministers or priests, could not hold official positions, and could not speak during services or official meetings.
 They were members of the congregation, supporters and fundraisers, and (for Prostestants) hard-working ministers' wives.

 In the non-conformist churches – all much smaller than the mainstream denominations – women had a more equal place.
 In the Society of Friends (Quakers), Bible Christians and Salvation Army, women were on more equal terms with men.
 Congregationalists and some Methodist and Baptist groups allowed women to preach or speak on religious matters in public.

 Women’s church organisations formed from the 1870s onwards.
-Methodist women’s guilds, Anglican mothers’ unions, and Presbyterian women’s associations provided fellowship and spiritual support to members while raising funds for church activities.
+Methodist women’s guilds, Anglican mothers’ unions and Presbyterian women’s associations provided fellowship and spiritual support to members while raising funds for church activities.
 Some organisations supported missionaries (some of whom were women).

-Women’s groups were not always welcomed by the ‘fathers and brethren’ of their parent church – the 1896 Otago and Southland Presbyterian Synod, for example, approved the forming of a women’s missionary union by just one vote.
+Women’s groups were not always welcomed by the ‘fathers and brethren’ of their parent church.
+The 1896 Otago and Southland Presbyterian Synod, for example, approved the forming of a women’s missionary union by just one vote.

 Tasks traditionally associated with women – caring for children, the elderly, the sick and the poor – remained their responsibility.
-Protestant churchwomen formed welfare groups, and deaconesses, first trained overseas and then locally, often cared for women and families in difficulty.
+Protestant churchwomen formed welfare groups, and deaconesses, at first trained overseas and then locally, often cared for women and families in difficulty.
 Many Roman Catholic orders of nuns had specific roles in relation to teaching and caring for the sick or the poor.

 These activities were overseen by men.
 Welfare groups had male advisory boards, and when their activities were reported to official meetings of the church, it was a man who spoke.
-Orders of nuns were under the guidance of priests, and like the welfare groups, their activities were spoken of by priests.
+Orders of nuns were under the guidance of priests, and like the welfare groups, their activities were spoken about by priests.

 Out on her own

-Some women worked well beyond their accepted role.
+Some women worked well outside their accepted role.
 Often alone and on foot, Mother Mary Joseph Aubert travelled in Hawke’s Bay in the 1860s, healing and spreading the word of God.
 Far beyond the reach of priests, Aubert was determined to rely on her own judgement.

 From the 1890s women in mainstream Protestant denominations pressed for the right to speak about their activities to church gatherings.
 By the late 1930s all the churches involved had agreed to this.